solislemuslab/snaq-tutorial/lecture-notes/lecture3.md

 Parsing major resolution of each 4-taxon set... done.
 Running Quartet Max Cut...

-Quartet MaxCut version 2.10 by Sagi Snir, University of Haifa quartet file is 1_seqgen.QMC.txt,
+Quartet MaxCut version 2.10 by Sagi Snir, University of Haifa

+quartet file is nexus.QMC.txt,

-Number of quartets is 15, max element 6
+Number of quartets is 1820, max element 16

-Number of quartets read: 15, max ele 6
+Number of quartets read: 1820, max ele 16

-Started working at  Mon May 23 09:44:12 2016
+Started working at  Fri Oct 27 14:57:25 2023
-Ended working at  Mon May 23 09:44:12 2016
+Ended working at  Fri Oct 27 14:57:25 2023

 Quartet Max Cut complete, tree located in 'nexus.QMC.tre'.
 ```

 We have a new file `nexus.QMC.tre` with our QMC tree.

-# Summary
+# Final input files for SNaQ

 We ran the following pipeline: From loci alignments in nexus file to estimated posterior distributions of gene trees with MrBayes, and then estimated concordance factors with BUCKy.
 The CFs were also used to estimate a starting topology for SNaQ.